 Exceptionalism

 Exceptionalism highlights the unique accomplishments of successful people and portrays them as exceptional, often augmenting the idea that people need exceptional talent to succeed.
 When applied to girls, it may discourage girls from pursuing a certain field because they think that only someone with innate, exceptional talent or intelligence can achieve in that field.
 Female exceptionalism can take the form of identifying women as “the first” or “the only” woman to do something.
 While stories about record-breaking women may seem inspiring from the outside, they might actually demotivate young children ― specifically young girls.
 Bian, Leslie and Cimpian’s work on the perceptions of innate talent and hard work suggests that girls are more likely to attempt a task if it is emphasized more as a “try-hard” game rather than a “smart” game ― girls perceived themselves as more likely to succeed at a game if it required a lot of effort than if it required innate intelligence (Bian et al., 2017).
 According to Bian, Leslie and Cimpian, girls may be demotivated from pursuing a task or career if it appears that it requires a lot of natural talent.

 Furthermore, a study conducted by Leslie, Cimpian, Meyer and Freeland indicates that male-dominated fields show a distinct increase in self-perceived natural talent, building upon the idea that women perceive themselves as more hardworking rather than naturally talented (Leslie et al., 2015).
-Therefore, exceptionalism can be damaging to girls, because it implies success in certain fields require exceptional natural talent.
+Therefore, exceptionalism can be damaging to girls, because it implies success in certain fields requires exceptional natural talent.
 Thus, exceptionalism in picture books can dissuade girls from pursuing certain fields or activities at a young age, which carries into adulthood.

 The Storybook Project contains a book about Amelia Earhart, detailing her accomplishments and how many records she broke.
 Because she is so impressive, so exceptional, it may seem to young girls like she had the talent innately.
 The Storybook Project will examine the effects of female exceptionalism on girls’ motivation to pursue that professional field.